-Solar Homes Program battery rebate
+Solar Homes Program solar battery loans

 The benefits of installing a battery